 Travel in Kenya or Ecuador surveying the land, climate, plans, animals, homes, transportation, and industries, noting especially the impact of human presence.
 Ecuador includes the Amazon rainforest, Andean cloud forests, volcanic mountains, highlands, towns, cities, and the Galapagos Islands.
 Kenya includes Nairobi, African savanna, the Rift valley, and Masai Mara.

-Prerequisites: Laboratory Science (D) course; Mathematics (M) course.
+Prerequisites: Laboratory Science (D) course and Mathematics (M) course.
 Offered: Interim.
 Special Notes: Carries cross-credit in biology and general studies.

-An examination of the intersection of science, society, and technology as it pertains to issues in environmental ethics.
-The course moves from theory by considering science, society, and technology philosophically, to application by concluding with a major research project on an applied issue in environmental ethics involving scientific data and technological choice.
+Examines the intersection of science, society, and technology as it pertains to issues in environmental ethics.
+Moves from theory—considering science, society, and technology philosophically—to application by concluding with a major research project on an applied issue in environmental ethics involving scientific data and technological choice.

-Prerequisites: Laboratory Science (D) course; Mathematics (M) course.
-Offered: Fall, interim.
+Prerequisites: Laboratory Science (D) course and Mathematics (M) course.
+Offered: Fall, Interim.
 Special Notes: Carries cross-credit in philosophy.

 An introduction to research methodology in the environmental sciences, with experience in the use of environmental literature and an examination of how to distinguish and evaluate different types of scientific writing and presentations.
 Experience in the development of a research proposal.

-Prerequisites: Major in Environmental Studies or Environmental Science; Junior standing.
-Special Notes: Carries cross-credit in Biology.
+Prerequisites: Major in environmental science and Junior standing.
+Special Notes: Carries cross-credit in biology.
 Offered: Fall, Spring.

 Off-campus field experience working with an environmental organization, business, or governmental agency.

-Prerequisites: Major in environmental studies or environmental science.
-Offered: Fall, spring, summer
+Prerequisites: Major in environmental science.
+Offered: Fall, Spring, Summer.

 An opportunity to become involved in an independent research project of the student’s own choosing in some area of environmental studies.
 Experience in the collection, manipulation, analysis, and portrayal of information and development of skills needed to be effective in environmental research.

-Prerequisites: ENS 399; Consent of instructor.
-Offered: Fall, Spring
+Prerequisites: ENS 399 and Consent of instructor.
+Offered: Fall, Spring.

 Au Sable Institute of Environmental Studies

 Several courses in the environmental area are available during the summer term through the Au Sable Institute of Environmental Studies.
-Courses offered on a regular basis include: Field Botany, Natural Resources Practicum, Animal Ecology, and Water Resources.
-See the Au Sable advisor in the Department of Biology for additional course offerings and further details.
+Any summer biology courses may be used to fulfill the environmental requirement in the biology major.
+See the Au Sable advisor in the Department of Biological Sciences for additional course offerings and further details.